↻ Drag to Rotate

 ‘Turn a different corner and we never would have met’

-I love this song, partly for the casual drop of the quantum Many Worlds multiverse theory of reality.
+I love this song, partly for the casual drop of the quantum Many Worlds theory of reality.
 Every potential action, turning a different corner, creates a new branching universe.
 In this one, at this time, I’ve walked into Coopers Townhouse, into the live streaming of their reality, and a man with a deep tan who’s giving off serious Elvis energy is belting out this stone cold classic, pitch perfect.
-They’re not his words or the tune he wrote, but it’s his voice, and in that voice I believe he’s a man who truly understands the fear of being made vulnerable through love, though it may well be that he was simply born with great pipes and knows how to use them.
+They’re not his words or the tune he wrote, but it’s his voice, and in that voice I believe he’s a man who truly understands the fear of being made vulnerable through love, though it may well be that he simply has a great voice and knows how to use it.
 The line of authenticity is blurring.
-I’m here because I’m intrigued by the pub my YouTube algorithm suggested I might like to watch.
+I’m here because my YouTube algorithm suggested this place.
 It was right.
-I liked watching people singing and boozing from 11 to 11, seven days a week, without a care in the world, and at just before 15:30 on a Friday I’m joining them.
+Turns out it’s very comforting knowing just down the road from me there’s people singing and boozing and having fun all day every day.
+At 15:30 on a Friday I’m joining them.

 ‘Take me back in time, maybe I can forget’

 I order a drink and take a seat.
-I don’t realise at the time but I’ve bumped into someone next to me and she and her husband look a bit annoyed, my focus is elsewhere.
+I don’t realise at the time but I’ve bumped into someone next to me, and her and her bloke look a bit annoyed; my focus is elsewhere.
 It’s only watching the footage back afterwards that I clock it.
-It’s strangely intriguing.
-I feel like I’ve learnt something about myself, a certain lack of spatial awareness I’d heard about but never observed from the outside.
 None of the 392 people watching online notice either.
 They’re discussing George Michael and Ghost.
-A stream of semi coherent running commentary, sometimes interacting with each other, sometimes not, but clearly sharing a knowledge of the various characters that inhabit Coopers.
+A stream of semi coherent running commentary, sometimes interacting with each other, sometimes not, but clearly sharing a knowledge of the various characters who drink at Coopers.

 ‘I would promise you all of my life’